marcelinoandrade/assistente-de-IA/README.md

 > Today, a doctor pays US$500/month for a transcription app.
 An agronomist flies for hours to give a field diagnosis.
 An engineer opens 800-page manuals to identify a failure.
 >
-> **With US$33 of hardware and this firmware, any professional carries the specialist in their pocket — no platform subscription, no cameras sending images to third-party servers.**
+> **With ~US$20-33 of hardware and this firmware, any professional carries the specialist in their pocket — no mandatory platform subscription (just API token or free local on-premise), no cameras sending images to third-party servers (via private gateway).**

 ### How profiles work technically